Day 08 – Friday 3rd June

 Remembering Bill Sullivan

-Unfortunately, Bill has succumbed to Alzheimer’s disease & is currently in a retirement home in Montana, but Elizabeth had decided to return this year, accompanied by Denise, to carry on the tradition of a Sullivan trip to Normandy.
+Unfortunately, Bill has succumbed to Alzheimer’s disease & is currently in a retirement home in Montana.
+However Elizabeth had decided to return this year, accompanied by Denise, to carry on the tradition of a Sullivan trip to Normandy.

-To fit in with various opening times, we started by visiting la Ronde-Haye where we saw the plaque that Bill & Elizabeth had presented to M Denis LENESLEY, the Mayor of La Ronde Haye during our visit in 2014 which had been fixed to the wall in the mayor’s office.
-We then all walked over to visit the old schoolhouse from where both Bill Sullivan & Morris Sheppard had escaped from following their earlier recapture by the Germans.
+To fit in with various opening times, we started by visiting la Ronde-Haye.
+Where Bill & Elizabeth had presented a plaque to M Denis LENESLEY, the Mayor of La Ronde Haye, in 2014.
+As we spoke to the mayor we saw that the plaque had been fixed to the wall of his office.
+We then all walked over to visit the old schoolhouse from where Bill Sullivan & Morris Sheppard had escaped following their earlier recapture.

 The flour mill

 Next was a visit to La Cour d’Aisy & M & Mme Lenot.
-At their old flour mill… now well turned into a wonderful home with lots of roses (as commented on in 2014 by Elizabeth).
-Unfortunately, Mme Lenot, was in Sainte Mere Eglise at the cinema, so we only had a brief stay & Elizabeth & Denise promised to return on Tuesday.
+At their old flour mill, now a wonderful home adorned with roses (as commented on in 2014 by Elizabeth).
+Unfortunately, Mme Lenot, was in Sainte Mere Eglise at the cinema.
+So we only had a brief stay & Elizabeth & Denise promised to return on Tuesday.

-During our previous two visits, with Elizabeth, we didn’t have the opportunity to look at the first small shed that Bill, Morris & the others hid in briefly, before being moved to the one in the forest.
-So, whilst this has now been largely demolished, it was good to be able to show it to Elizabeth & also point out the building that Bill called at on the look-out for help… & next door, the building that was being used by the Germans’ as a field hospital.
+During our previous visits with Elizabeth, we didn’t have the opportunity to look at the first small shed that Bill, Morris & the others hid in.
+They were there only briefly, before being moved to the one in the forest.
+The shed has now largely demolished.
+However it was good to be able to show it to Elizabeth.
+We also also pointed out the building that Bill called at on the look-out for help.
+Next door to which was the building that was being used by the Germans’ as a field hospital.

 Beers in Ste Mère Église

-We then decided to head back to their accommodation at La Fiere for a quick cuppa & then on to Ste Mère Église for a beer in the world-famous Stop Bar.
-There we were joined by Staff Sgt Chang whom Elizabeth & Denise had met last night.
+We then decided to head back to their accommodation at La Fiere for a quick cuppa.
+It was then on to Ste Mère Église for a beer in the world-famous Stop Bar.
+There we were joined by Staff Sgt Chang whom Elizabeth & Denise had met the previous night.
 It was good to chat with this serving soldier who was an excellent ambassador for the US Military.

-We then said our goodbye’s & took a slight detour to find the micro-brewery that had been set up in the town to pick up a couple of beers.
+We then said our goodbye’s.
+We took a slight detour to find the micro-brewery that had been set up in the town to pick up a couple of beers.

-Then it was off to St Lo for some food at the Buffalo Grill & then back to Tony & Jill’s for a final beer or two & a great chat.
-On the way back, Glyn & I revisited our youth, headbanging away to Rainbow’s “Rising” album!
+Then it was off to St Lo for some food at the Buffalo Grill.
+Finally back to Tony & Jill’s for a beer or two & a great chat.
+On the journey Glyn & I revisited our youth, headbanging away to Rainbow’s “Rising” album!